 Usage of <Reference> Element as <Manifest> Child Element

-The producer shall create a Reference element within a Manifest element with a URI attribute and that attribute shall contain a part name, without a fragment identifier.
-The consumer shall consider a Reference element with a URI attribute that does not contain a part name to be an error.
+When the Reference element is a child element of a Manifest element, it shall contain a URI attribute and that attribute shall contain a part name without a fragment identifier.
 [M6.18]

-References to package parts include the part content type as a query component.
+References to package parts include the part media type as a query component.
 The syntax of the relative reference is as follows:

-/page1.xml?ContentType="value"
+/page1.xml?ContentType=value

-where value is the content type of the targeted part.
+where value is the media type of the targeted part.

 [Note: See §12.3.5.2 for additional requirements on Reference elements. end note]